livewires/you-win/sheets/2-Animation.md

 Let's see what we can do with conditions.

-  * First, make our cannon-face move again.
+  * First, make our cannon-face move.

     ```js
-    var velocity = 2
+    var xVel = 2

     forever(() => {
-        face.x += velocity
+        face.x += xVel
     })
     ```

-We're moving him to the right (increasing x).
 This time, we're using a variable to store its speed.
 We'll need this to be a variable so we can change it later.

+Just as you can store objects (such as `Sprite`s) in a variable, you can store a number in a variable to "remember" it for later.
+You can change it later, too.

+We're moving him to the right (increasing x).

   * Now, let's have it bounce off the right edge.

     ```js
     forever(() => {
-        face.x += velocity
+        face.x += xVel
         if (world.width < face.right) {
-            velocity = -2
+            xVel = -2
         }
     })
     ```